berkesevenler/DiceDominion/README.md

 Welcome to **Dice Dominion**, a strategy-based multiplayer board game that challenges players to think ahead, adapt, and compete for dominance.
 This project was developed as part of our university coursework called **Bachelor Project**, with the goal of designing *"awesone software as a team to achieve greater results than you would be able to on your own"*.

-The idea for **Dice Dominion** came from dice that one of us had at home, a notebook, two stabilo pens, and our desire to create a game that we could enjoy together, inspired by classic tile-placement mechanics and bored-students-classroom-games with an added element of chance through dice rolls.
+The idea for **Dice Dominion** came from dice that one of us had at home, a notebook, two stabilo pens, and our desire to create a game that we could enjoy together, inspired by classic tile-placement mechanics and bored-student classroom games with an added element of chance through dice rolls.

 ### What does this software do?
 - Provides an interactive, web-based board game where players take turns rolling dice and placing blocks.